 Significant or Potentially Significant Impacts of the Proposed Project

-Adoption of Biological Objectives will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
-Any potential impacts have occurred or will occur under existing water quality criteria and this baseline condition will not change with the adoption of Biological Objectives.
-Biological Objectives are expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses, thus reducing potential impacts associated with unnecessary compliance measures.
+Adoption of the Stream Biological Objective will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
+Any potential impacts have occurred or will occur under existing water quality criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.
+The Stream Biological Objective is expected to provide clarity in the implementation of compliance measures to meet existing Beneficial Uses, thus reducing potential impacts associated with unnecessary compliance measures.

 No significant or potentially significant environmental impacts from the proposed project were identified in the environmental checklist.
 The environmental checklist identified potential impacts to biological resources associated with conducting surface water biological monitoring and assessment activities.
 However, these are not considered potentially significant impacts as the duration, magnitude, and scope of water quality related biological monitoring does not mandate a substantial adverse effect, including for candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service.

-In addition to the lack of substantial adverse effect, collection of biological organisms for water quality related biological assessments by statute requires the incorporation of project-specific mitigation measures via state and federal permitting requirements for organismal collection, and local requirements for access to sensitive habitats.
-These include obtaining a Scientific Collecting Permit from the California Department of Fish and Wildlife and take permits from state and federal wildlife management agencies for sensitive species and organismal collection in protected habitats (e.g. NOAA, USFWS, California State Parks, National Parks Service).
-These permits set specific mitigation measures to insure significant and potentially significant impacts do not occur as a result of sampling activities.
+In addition to the lack of substantial adverse effect, collection of biological organisms for water quality related biological assessments by statute requires the incorporation of project-specific mitigation measures via State and federal permitting requirements for organismal collection, and local requirements for access to sensitive habitats.
+These include obtaining a Scientific Collecting Permit from the California Department of Fish and Wildlife and take permits from State and federal wildlife management agencies for sensitive species and organismal collection in protected habitats (e.g. NOAA, USFWS, California State Parks, National Parks Service).
+These permits set specific mitigation measures to ensure significant and potentially significant impacts do not occur as a result of sampling activities.
 In addition, as specified in Section 5 of the staff report, existing San Diego Water Board regulatory programs under the authority of the CWA and Porter-Cologne currently require dischargers to conduct biological assessments in surface waters in order to document that biological resources are protected and restored.
 As such, sampling agencies and entities are already required to obtain proper permissions from natural resource agencies in order to conduct the required organismal collections.

-Implementation of Biological Objectives may result in the potential expansion of the number and duration of monitoring events due to the potential increase in permitted discharges required to conduct biological assessments, and the expanded duration of monitoring based on site-specific conditions and results.
+Implementation of the Stream Biological Objective may result in the potential expansion of the number and duration of monitoring events due to the potential increase in permitted discharges required to conduct biological assessments, and the expanded duration of monitoring based on site-specific conditions and results.
 There would also be a potential increase in the number of structural and non-structural permit controls implemented.
-However, the adoption of Biological Objectives will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
-Any potential impacts have occurred or will occur under existing water quality criteria and this baseline condition will not change with the adoption of Biological Objectives.
-Biological Objectives would be used to determine the prioritization of these compliance measures as well as determine effectiveness under existing regulatory program requirements.
+However, the adoption of the Stream Biological Objective will not cause any change in the type of compliance methods that have been or will be implemented to address discharges of pollutants or restore stream habitat.
+Any potential impacts have occurred or will occur under existing water quality criteria and this baseline condition will not change with the adoption of the Stream Biological Objective.
+The Stream Biological Objective would be used to determine the prioritization of these compliance measures as well as determine effectiveness under existing regulatory program requirements.
 Existing compliance would continue under the project and may result in short-term temporary impacts, those these are expected to be less than significant in addition to requiring mitigation measures under existing federal, State, and local authorities.

 Analysis of Reasonably Foreseeable Environmental Impacts Associated with the Methods of Compliance